tenjin/tenjin-unity-sdk/README.md

 Tenjin custom event integration:
 -------

+**IMPORTANT: Limit custom event names to less than 80 characters.
+Do not exceed 500 unique custom event names.**

 - Include the Assets folder in your Unity project
 - In your projects method for the custom event write the following for a named event: `Tenjin.getInstance("<API_KEY>").SendEvent("name")` and the following for a named event with an integer value: `Tenjin.getInstance("<API_KEY>").SendEvent("nameWithValue","value")`
 - Make sure `value` passed is an integer.
 If `value` is not an integer, your event will not be passed.